Arca Swiss style plates and clamp cross reference (last updated 2013-04-11)

 works

-Works, Not always in Castel-Q
+Works, Not in older Castel-Q

 works